walles/px/README.md

 than truncating at terminal window width
 * The init process on OS X has no command line.
 We should try just listing the `exe` in that case.
+* On insufficient privileges, print a warning to stderr about this and how to fix it (`sudo chown root <px.pex> ; sudo chmod u+s <px.pex>`).
+Make sure to print the canonical path to the binary; symlinks should be resolved and the path should be absolute.
+* When piping to some other command, don't truncate lines to terminal width

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available